 Q: Please share with us what inspired your active involvement in rare disease patient advocacy

-Malini: The inspiration came from personal experience as a patient and the desire to help out those who are in need of support or understanding as they struggle with the disorders.
+Malini: The inspiration came from personal experience as a patient and the desire to help out those who are in need of support or understanding as they struggle with the rare condition.
 Personally it was a 10 year journey to diagnosis due to the lack of awareness of the disease or the symptoms.
-I am passionate about creating a support network to ensure that other patients pituitary disease journey is an easier one that mine has been and continues to be.
-Awareness and education is key, and as a strong supporter of innovation, I wish to explore and learn about new options, technologies, drugs and treatments and engage with stakeholders to to enable early diagnosis of pituitary disorders and improve the quality of life.
+I am passionate about creating a support network to ensure that other patients’ pituitary disease journey is an easier one that mine has been and continues to be.
+Awareness and education is key, and as a strong supporter of innovation, I wish to explore and learn about new options, technologies, drugs and treatments and engage with stakeholders to enable early diagnosis of pituitary disorders and improve the quality of life of patients and also carers

 Q: How can patient organisations be more proactive in collaboration and partnership with pharma and government representatives?